Operation Atlanta: Battle of Ap Hung Nghia

 Because the jungle and banana grove offered concealment for approach and withdrawal, the VC commander placed his main force of over a thousand men on the south side of the road, camouflaged and ready to fire automatic weapons and antitank rockets point-blank onto the highway.
 The ambush extended from just inside the west end of the jungle to the outskirts of Ap Hung Nghia, a distance of 1,500 meters.
 To handle any US troops who might dismount and take refuge on the north side of the road, the VC commander deployed infantrymen alone or in groups of two or three across the highway in the tall grass.
 In the classic manner of VC ambush forces, heavy weapons marked both ends of the killing zone.
-A 75-mm recoilless rifle, positioned less than 15 ft from the road, marked the beginning of the killing zone, just 20 ft inside the west end of the jungle close by the banana grove.
+A 75mm recoilless rifle, positioned less than 15 ft from the road, marked the beginning of the killing zone, just 20 ft inside the west end of the jungle close by the banana grove.
 A second 75mm recoilless rifle dominated the road in the eastern half of the killing zone from the forward slope of a slight hill just to the east of the banana grove.
-A 57-mm. recoilless rifle farther up the hill, three hundred meters to the east, and an 82mm mortar deep in the jungle were to provide supporting fire.
+A 57mm recoilless rifle farther up the hill, three hundred meters to the east, and an 82mm mortar deep in the jungle were to provide supporting fire.
 Heavy machine guns hidden in huts scattered through the killing zone were to engage American helicopters and jets.
 Regimental headquarters operated on the crest of a hill 500 meters west of Ap Hung Nghia, overlooking the entire section of road in the killing zone.
 Once the ambush was executed the 274th Regiment was to withdraw to railroad tracks parallel to and a thousand meters south of the highway, then along a trail leading due south under a heavy canopy of jungle.
-Bunkers along the trail for a distance of 2 kilometres would provide cover against air attack, while bunkers at the beginning of the trail and a hundred meters south of the railroad tracks would provide defensive positions for a delaying force.
+Bunkers along the trail for a distance of 2km would provide cover against air attack, while bunkers at the beginning of the trail and a hundred meters south of the railroad tracks would provide defensive positions for a delaying force.